-SMEA 550: Indigenous Sovereignty and Environmental Justice
+SMEA 550: Indigenous Knowledge

-Many undergraduate and graduate courses in the departments of Geography, Anthropology, Comparative History of Ideas, American Indian Studies, the Jackson School for International Studies, and American Ethnic Studies potentially satisfy this requirement, if they substantively engage with issues of race, Indigeneity, or other dimensions of equity and justice.
-To determine whether a course will satisfy the requirement, obtain a copy of the syllabus from the instructor and send it to Prof. Beaudreau with a 1-paragraph description of why you think this course satisfies the requirement.
+Many undergraduate and graduate courses in the departments of Geography, Anthropology, Comparative History of Ideas, American Indian Studies, the Jackson School for International Studies and American Ethnic Studies potentially satisfy this requirement, provided they substantively engage with issues of race, Indigeneity, or other dimensions of equity and justice.

+To determine whether a course will satisfy the requirement, obtain a copy of the syllabus from the instructor and send it to Prof. Beaudreau with a 1-paragraph rationale for using this course to satisfy the requirement.